The Supervisor application allows supervisors to monitor and interact with agents and view their performance in real time. You can:

-The Supervisor default view is the Agents table, which displays a table of all agents
+The Agents view is the default view, and displays a listing of all agents

-The Teams view in Supervisor displays agent states organized by team.
+The Teams view displays agent states organized by team.
 You can see how many agents are in each state, per team, at a glance.
-You can drill down to see which agents on the team are in each state and even drill down on the agents.
+You can drill down to see which agents on the team are in each state and even drill down into individual agents.

-The Contacts view is available only if Omnichannel Session Handling (OSH) is enabled for the agent.
+The Contacts view is available only if Omnichannel Session Handling (OSH) is enabled for a selected agent.

-The Contacts view in Supervisor displays a real-time view of all of an agent's active contacts.
-When you drill down into an agent, all active contacts are displayed including information about each contact.
+This view displays all of an agent's active contacts in real-time, including information about each contact.
 If you have the proper permissions, you can use this view to record, monitor, coach, barge in on, or take over an active call.

-The Active Time is the total amount of time that the agent has been handling the contact (Active Time is not the customer's total contact time).
+Active Time is the total amount of time the agent has been handling the contact.
+It is not the customer's total contact time.

-The Skills view in Supervisor displays the skillsClassification used to facilitate the delivery of contacts; assigned to agents based on abilities, specialties, and knowledge that are currently in use in a table.
+The Skills view displays a listing of the skillsClassification used to facilitate the delivery of contacts; assigned to agents based on abilities, specialties, and knowledge currently in use.
 It separates the skills into those that are meeting service-level agreement (SLA)Service Level Agreement; commitment between a service provider and a customer with a defined service level threshold, including quality, availability, and responsibilities. requirements and those that are not.
 You can see the SLA percentage, the number of contacts waiting in queue, and the amount of time the contact who has been in the queue the longest has been waiting.

-When you drill down into a skill, Supervisor shows you the total number of agents assigned to the skill and the number of agents that are currently using the skill.
-The skill's SLA value displays the percentage of interactions that occurred within the required SLA for the skill.
-Note that the SLA metric accounts for active contacts only.
+When you drill down into a skill, Supervisor shows you the total number of agents assigned to the skill and the number of agents currently using the skill.
+The skill's SLA value displays the percentage of interactions that were within the required SLA for the skill.
+The SLA metric shown here includes active contacts only.

-The Campaigns view in Supervisor displays a table view of the campaignsA grouping of skills used to run reports. currently in use.
+The Campaigns view displays a listing of the campaignsA grouping of skills used to run reports. currently in use.
 You can see the SLA percentage, the number of contacts waiting in queue, and the amount of time the contact who has been in queue the longest has been waiting.
-You will only see data for campaigns to which you have permission.
+Your permissions limit the campaigns you can see.